germangar/makebsp-documentation/README.md

 - **light**: The emission strength or intensity of the light.
 - **color**: The color of the light.
 If not specified, it will attempt to derive it from the surface texture (lightimage).
 - **backsplash**: Backsplash percentage for surface lights and spotlights (how much light bounces back).
 Default: surface 0.0/spot 0.1.
+- **grid_ambientscale**: Multiplier for this light's contribution to the volumetric ambient light grid.
+Default 1.0.
+Set to 0 to skip grid ambient contribution.
+- **grid_directscale**: Multiplier for this light's contribution to the volumetric direct light grid.
+Default 1.0.
+Set to 0 to skip grid direct contribution.
 - **nodeluxe**: If set to 1, the light will not influence the deluxe map's directionality.
 - **backsplash_nodeluxe**: If set to 1, the backsplash generated by this light will not influence the deluxe map's directionality.
 - **attenuation**: Distance falloff model.
 Valid modes are: standard, soft, linear, unreal, smoothstep.